AllyssonAlas/save-ideas-api/docs/ideia/create-ideia.md

 > ## Case of success
 1. Receive and validate the data
 2. Verify if user is authenticated
-3. Create an ideia with data received
+3. Create an idea with data received

 > ## Case of failure
 1. Invalid data received